-- I generally do not run web-based puzzle apps, due to different user interfaces, and insecure plugin platforms, e.g., Flash or Java.
+- I generally do not run web-based puzzle apps, due to differing user interfaces, and insecure plugin platforms, e.g., Flash or Java.

-- A puzzle can be done in any order.
-However, to minimize group confusion, we'll generally work together on the same area of the puzzle, focus on the same clues, and fill-in a consensus answer -- or skip to nearby clues if we seem stuck.
+- Clues can be followed in any order.
+However, to minimize jumping around and group confusion, we'll generally work together on the same area of the puzzle, focus on the same clues, and fill-in a consensus answer -- or skip to nearby clues if we seem stuck.

 - The solving emphasis will be on learning and fun -- rather than on perfection and speed.
 The more experienced among us should refrain from answering for a few seconds to allow others to consider the clues.

 - We'll cover specific techniques and tips under Solving Strategies more systematically later.

 - I'll highlight interesting clues or themes.
 We might refer to blogs for further explanations, e.g., NYT WordPlay, WEB's NYT Crosswords